Interest Rate "Indifference"

 But because Mortgage interest rates have held steady for so long ... , home buyers and borrowers have been lulled into somewhat of a coma.
 They've come to think any talk of changing rates is hype or media "buzz".

-And after such a lengthy time of stable low rates and many false alarms regarding an interest rate hike, it's easy to see why home buyers might feel that way.
+And after such a long time of stable low rates and many false alarms regarding an interest rate hike, it's easy to see why home buyers might feel that way.
 And why they might have grown a bit deaf on the topic.

 Right now, I'm seeing real proof of that "indifference" or "deafness" in many of my mortgage applicants.
 Many are falsely assuming that Interest rates will remain low indefinitely.
 They think the periodic "noise" heard regarding rates rising is of no real concern.